jpurplefox/guido/README.md

 ```
 guido test_app.app pending-messages my_topic
 ```

+## Error handling
+Guido has built-in error handling mechanisms to ensure that messages are processed reliably.
+If an exception is raised while processing a message, Guido captures the error and takes the necessary steps to manage it.

+1. Sends the message to a Dead Letter Topic (DLT): The problematic message is sent to a designated Dead Letter Topic (DLT).
+This helps in isolating messages that failed processing and allows for further investigation and troubleshooting.
+Guido creates a DLT named `<original_topic>_<group_id>_dlt`.
+2. Committing the Original Message: After sending the message to the DLT, Guido commits the original message's offset.
+This means that the consumer will not attempt to reprocess the same message, avoiding potential processing loops and ensuring that the consumer continues processing new messages.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.